+How well do you know yourself?
 Do you ever find communicating with other people difficult?
-Are you ever baffled by other people’s idea of a good time?
+Do you find other people’s idea of a good time baffling?
 Have you ever gone a whole year thinking one thing about someone only to discover a new piece of information about their personality and have to reframe your entire past relationship with them (for better or for worse)?

 I don’t know about any of you out there, but I’ve got one of the more rare personality types.
 I’m socially introverted and extraverted thinking, or in the language of Myers-Briggs, I’m an INTJ, the Mastermind.
 Or as some people like to call me: I’m a robot.
 Don’t get me wrong, I don’t think that these personality measurements are the be-all-end-all of defining oneself, but they can be helpful for understanding yourself and others.

-For example: I was acquainted with a girl for an entire year before she discovered that I was being friendly with her and didn’t hate her.
+For example: I once knew a woman for an entire year before she figured out that I was being friendly with her, and wasn’t hostile to her.
 She didn’t understand my extremely dry sense of humour (we INTJs tend to have a dry dark sense of humour).
-Once she got that, she looked back and realised I was making jokes the entire year and it was because I liked her rather than disliked her, and wanted to be friends.
-(And then we became friends.)
+She finally understood, and she reflected on the past year and realised I had been making jokes because I liked her rather than disliked her.
+And so we became friends.

 I can also be pretty cold, direct, and bossy so I need to remember to be more gentle with people who might take that personally (it’s not unusual to hear me to tell someone, “no, you’re doing it completely wrong.
 No, that’s wrong too.
 No!
 Stop now!
 Before you make it worse!
 I will show you!”
 Yeah, tact: not a strong point for me, room for self-improvement).
 I’m also good at taking criticism about my work (the previous sentence directed at me won’t bother me).
 If a client isn’t satisfied with something, I want to know so that I can make them happy, so I make sure to let my clients know that they can be upfront with me.